Want to write on elephant? Click here.

 3) Popularity: reaching beyond the choir to all those who don’t yet know they give a care about “the mindful life” is a part of our mission.
 We don’t look down on clicks or views: they represent readers, and communicating with readers is our reason for being.

-I’ll pay the top 15 most popular folks who submit view counts by noon MST on the last day of the month—if you submit your view count even one hour late, no payment.
+I’ll pay the top 15 most popular folks who submit their list of articles and view counts by noon MST on the last day of the month—a little early is fine.
+If you submit your view count even one hour late, no payment.
 No excuses, no exceptions.
 If you ask for an exception and it is granted, you will be booted from the program for the next month.

 > If our team of writers helps elephant grow as a site for any given month,